Skip to main content

 There are three main types of rate limits:

-Quota | Maximum number of requests in a specific time period | 500000 |
+Quota Maximum number of requests you can make in a day 500000

-RPS | Average number of requests per second | 15 |
+RPS Average number of requests you can make per second 15

 Exponential backoff